tylerkrupicka/vue-json-component/README.md

 ### Selected Item Events

 You can allow users to click elements, and receive an event when this occurs.
 The `selected` event will pass you the key, value, and path of the selected value.
+If you do not listen for the event, the styles will not indicate that values are clickable.

 ```js
 <json-view